Overview

 Representative Matters

-Part of the leadership team in In re HDD Suspension Assemblies Antitrust Litigation, a complex multidistrict case alleging a global price-fixing conspiracy in the market for hard disk drive suspension assemblies, that secured class certification for end-user plaintiffs.
-The team also defeated a partial summary judgment motion challenging the claims based on a foreign commerce exception to antitrust laws.
-As part of the team, Ms. Jalkut helps guide strategy on behalf of the indirect purchaser class, working to hold manufacturers accountable for anticompetitive conduct and to secure meaningful recovery for consumers impacted by inflated prices.
+Ms. Jalkut is part of the leadership team in In re HDD Suspension Assemblies Antitrust Litigation, a complex multidistrict case alleging a global price-fixing conspiracy in the hard disk drive suspension assembly market.
+The team secured class certification for end-user plaintiffs and defeated a partial summary judgment motion challenging the claims under the foreign commerce exception to the antitrust laws.
+In this role, Ms. Jalkut helps guide strategy on behalf of the indirect purchaser class, working to hold manufacturers accountable for anticompetitive conduct and to obtain meaningful recovery for consumers affected by inflated prices.

-Ellen Jalkut is a member of the leadership team representing end-user plaintiffs in In re Granulated Sugar Antitrust Litigation, a case involving allegations that major sugar producers conspired to fix, raise, and stabilize the price of granulated sugar in violation of federal antitrust laws.
-She plays a key role in developing case strategy on behalf of the indirect purchaser class, with a focus on uncovering industry coordination and advancing claims to ensure consumers receive compensation for overcharges resulting from the alleged cartel behavior.
+She also serves on the leadership team representing end-user plaintiffs in In re Granulated Sugar Antitrust Litigation, which alleges that major sugar producers conspired to fix, raise, and stabilize the price of granulated sugar in violation of federal antitrust laws.
+Ms. Jalkut plays a key role in shaping litigation strategy for the indirect purchaser class, with a focus on uncovering industry coordination and advancing claims to secure compensation for consumers harmed by alleged overcharges.

-Ms. Jalkut represented a major accounting firm during the settlement phase of one of the largest securities class actions in U.S. history.
-She played a central role in analyzing investor claims and overseeing the settlement payout process, ensuring accurate evaluation and efficient distribution in a complex, multi-billion-dollar litigation.
-(Prior to joining Robins Kaplan)
+She also represented a major accounting firm during the settlement phase of one of the largest securities class actions in U.S. history.
+In that role, she analyzed investor claims and oversaw the settlement distribution process, ensuring accurate evaluation and efficient administration in a multi-billion-dollar matter.
+(Prior to joining Robins Kaplan.)

-Ms. Jalkut represented a bank in connection with U.S. regulatory proceedings after the bank was identified as a primary money laundering concern under Section 311 of the USA PATRIOT Act.
+Additionally, Ms. Jalkut represented a bank in U.S. regulatory proceedings after it was designated a primary money-laundering concern under Section 311 of the USA PATRIOT Act.
 She engaged with the U.S. Department of the Treasury and coordinated with counsel across jurisdictions.
-The matter involved sensitive geopolitical considerations, particularly related to alleged illicit finance linked to North Korea, and required nuanced legal strategy at the intersection of international banking, sanctions, and anti-money laundering enforcement.
-(Prior to joining Robins Kaplan)
+The matter involved sensitive geopolitical considerations, including alleged illicit finance linked to North Korea, and required sophisticated legal strategy at the intersection of international banking, sanctions, and anti-money-laundering enforcement.
+(Prior to joining Robins Kaplan.)

 News & Insights